FeverDevJohnny/impactcontroller/README.md

 ImpactComponent_Addon: Inherit from this if you're adding unique subsystems that don't cover major parts of the controller like the above components do.
 This includes interaction systems, weapon systems, dialog management, etc. etc.

 Once your class inherits from the above classes, you'll gain access to a bunch of built-in methods, variables and events.
-This might seem a bit frightening, but look at the guide below to learn the important stuff.
+This might seem a bit frightening but look at the guide below to learn the important stuff.

 -- Impact Component --

 All impact components you make will inherit these properties, as this is the base class that forms the backbone for all of the four variants.

 public ImpactController owner: This determines which impactcontroller instance owns this component.
-By default the initialize method will automatically assign this to whichever controller initialized this component.
+By default, the initialize method will automatically assign this to whichever controller initialized this component.

 public bool initialized: This determines whether or not a component is initialized.
 Thankfully for you, this means you can swap components out at runtime, and impact will use this to make sure all components attached to it are initialized every update.